In this Ghibli Exhibition we can enjoy 30 years of history of Studio Ghibli since its foundation in 1985.

 Surprisingly is was moving up and down slowly up in the air with oars propellers rotated.

-When I came this place is was already at night so the ship and the city below were lit up.
+The time I came to this place was already night so the ship and the city below were lit up.

 This floor is 250m above sea level so it is like high sky that connects us to the scene of Laputa with the flying boat and Nausicaa who flies on Möwe in the high sky.